 For instance, your body finds alternative ways to create energy.

 When you eat, your body breaks down the carbohydrates in your food into glucose.
-When you fast, and carbohydrate isn’t available, your body will make glucose from other, non-carbohydrate sources.
+When you fast and carbohydrates aren’t available, your body will make glucose from other non-carbohydrate sources.

-This process is called gluconeogenesis: When your body uses glycogen reserves in your liver and water stored within your tissue to create glucose for energy.[2]
+This process is called gluconeogenesis, which is when your body uses glycogen reserves in your liver and water stored within your tissue to create glucose for energy.[2]

 Once your glycogen stores are used up, your body turns to other things for fuel, such as your fat cells to burn ketones.